 Rio de Janeiro, Brazil, one of the twilight filming locations map, features the honeymoon scenes in Breaking Dawn – Part 1.
 The shots captured here include the landmark Cristo Redentor statue Carioca Aqueduct.
 It is the same place where Bella and Edward embark from their taxi and dance their way out to a street party at 77 Avenida.
 There is also a brief view of Rio de Janeiro in the New Moon series, which Edward calls Bella.

-We have also listed down some of the best movies like Twilight that you should definitely watch.
+We have also listed down some of the best movies like Twilight fans in Canada that should definitely watch them.